Avnzx/AZ-1/Documentation/log.md

 # Main ideas
+- The game doesn't go heavy on plot
+  - Relies on light environmental storytelling and short snippets of text
+    - Simulation games like Minecraft, Factorio, Space Engineers, follow a similar style
+    - Reduces authoring workload while keeping the game fun by not lore-dumping (large chunks of text shown to the player which cause disengagement)
 - Make a game with the complexity and shipbuilding of space engineers and factorio
 - Make a game with good AI that is legitimately a threat to the player
   - To the level where playing against AI is fun and a constant threat